 Capturing those provinces is the point of the game: they yield not only additional resources for your war effort, they give you victory points.
 Get enough of those, and you win the game.
 Your opponents will be trying to stop you through diplomacy, card play, and use of their fleets and armies.
 While your armies are besieging rich enemy provinces, your enemies are stirring up your other neighbors against you and pointing out all the lands your army can’t defend at the same time as it’s trying to conquer some other place.

 Though play is pretty simple, I’ve always been impressed at the way it shows rather than tells of the great tragedy of Indian history: the inability to unite in the face of foreign colonialists.
 The five major powers in the game include two European colonial empires (Britain and France) and three indigenous kingdoms (Mysore, Hyderabad and the Mahratta Confederacy).
-United, the three Indian powers can throw the Europeans into the Indian Ocean.
+United, the three Indian powers can throw the Europeans into the Bay of Bengal.
 But it’s very difficult to win the game that way: there can’t be three winners.
 So even if they manage to unite temporarily, they will fall out at some point.
 Exactly as it happened in the real world.

 And as the game also shows, the British can’t conquer India with British troops – it takes half a year just to get a newly-recruited European army transported to the waters off India, let alone actually do anything with it.
 The British are going to be dependent on locally-raised East India Company forces, Indian allies and Indian mercenaries.
 The French are even more dependent on allies and mercenaries.
 It’s Indian manpower that will subjugate India.
 Exactly as it happened in the real world.